vikchaps/Zero-Fossil-Mobility/README.md

 # Running

 To run this code, you just need to have MATLAB or an opensource version of it like Octave.
+Syntax is as follow:

-Syntax is as follow: [Efsd,P] = OdG(p,m,SCd,mu,eta,eb,Ppv,Vmax,Pmax,name)
+'[Efsd,P] = OdG(p,m,SCd,mu,eta,eb,Ppv,Vmax,Pmax,name)

 With :
-Efsd  the energy efficiency [Wh/km]
+'Efsd  the energy efficiency [Wh/km]

-P     the power consumption [W]
+'P     the power consumption [W]

-p     the road slope [%]
+'p     the road slope [%]

-m     the mass [kg]
+'m     the mass [kg]

 SCd   the aerodynamic area [m2]